Autoduality holds for a degenerating abelian variety: Comparison with the N e ron model

-We compare $P^{\underline{0}}$ to the \textbf{N\'{e}ron model} of its generic fiber $P_{K}$.
-The N\'{e}ron model $N/S$ of $P_K$ is a $S$-scheme that is smooth over $S$, contains $P_K$ as the generic fiber, and satisfies the N\'{e}ron mapping property; that is, for every smooth morphism $T \to S$ the natural map
+We compare $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)$ to the \textbf{N\'{e}ron model} of its generic fiber.
+The N\'{e}ron model $N/S$ of $\operatorname{Pic}^{\underline{0}}(\overline{J}_K/K)$ is a $S$-scheme that is smooth over $S$, contains $\operatorname{Pic}^{\underline{0}}(\overline{J}_K/K)$ as the generic fiber, and satisfies the N\'{e}ron mapping property; that is, for every smooth morphism $T \to S$ the natural map

 is bijective.
 By a theorem of N\'{e}ron $N/S$ exists and is separated and of finite type over $S$ \cite[Corollary~2, Section~9.7]{bosch90}.
-The \textbf{identity component} $N^{\underline{0}}/S$ is defined to be the complement of the connected components of the special fiber $N_k$ that do not contain the group identity element $e \in N_{0}(k)$.
+The \textbf{identity component} $N^{\underline{0}}/S$ is defined to be the complement of the connected components of the special fiber $N_{0}$ that do not contain the group identity element $e \in N_{0}(k)$.
 By construction $N^{\underline{0}}$ is an open $S$-group subscheme of $N$ such that the fibers of $N^{\underline{0}} \to S$ are connected.

-The identity morphism $\operatorname{id}_{K} \colon P_{K} \to P_{K}$ extends uniquely to a $S$-morphism
+The identity morphism $\operatorname{id}_{K} \colon \operatorname{Pic}^{\underline{0}}(\overline{J}_K/K) \to \operatorname{Pic}^{\underline{0}}(\overline{J}_K/K)$ extends uniquely to a $S$-morphism

-and we prove: \begin{tm}[N\'{e}ron Comparison] The morphism \eqref{Eqn: PicToNeron} is an isomorphism. \end{tm} \begin{proof} We prove this theorem by choosing a regular $S$-model $\widetilde{J}/S$ of $\overline{J}/S$, using a theorem of P\'{e}pin to relate the family of Picard schemes of $\widetilde{J}/S$ to the N\'{e}ron model, and then using the rational singularities hypothesis to show that $\widetilde{J}/S$ and $\overline{J}/S$ have isomorphic families of Picard schemes.
+by the N\'{e}ron mapping property, and we prove: \begin{tm}[Comparison] The morphism \eqref{Eqn: PicToNeron} is an isomorphism. \end{tm} \begin{proof} We prove this theorem by choosing a regular $S$-model $\widetilde{J}/S$ of $\overline{J}/S$, using a result of P\'{e}pin to relate the family of Picard schemes of $\widetilde{J}/S$ to the N\'{e}ron model, and then using the rational singularities hypothesis to show that $\widetilde{J}/S$ and $\overline{J}/S$ have isomorphic families of Picard schemes.